CAAPIM/Releases/README.md

 Android 4.1.x is supported with these limitations and changes:

 - Android Account Manager (AMS) is not supported.
 - If you are using the MASStorage framework, Admins must customize the status code responses in the policy [Customize MASStorage Policy for Android 4.1.x](https://mas.ca.com/mag).
-If policy is not updated, you will get an exception error when you try to delete data.
+If policy is not updated, you will get an exception error when you try to delete data from cloud storage.
 - You must add the following dependency to your app module build.gradle file: ```compile org.bouncycastle:bcpkix-jdk15on:1.55```

 ## Version 1.6.00